gurumojo/text/neurodiversity/identity.md

 desperate for company around that time I honestly didn't see much harm in the potential risks inherent in whoring myself to a complete stranger over being able to resolve intense experiential curiosity and maybe for a moment feel anything but numb.
-The $7 orange juices at the strip club down the block just weren't cutting it for me.
+The $7 orange juices at the strip club down the block from the first apartment I had totally on my own just weren't cutting it for me.
 I told myself it was for the science.
 I can still see details of that room when my mind wanders.
-The part that really and truly got me down about that night ...?
+The part that really and truly got me down that night...?
 He was so devoid of love.
-I went more as a check-in on possible futures than I ever felt compelled by using drugs or sharing his life, and after settling my freebase account and a bit of polite conversation I walked out almost as shattered as that last glimpse of his eyes told me he was over losing his new friend.
+I went more to spy on possible futures than I ever felt compelled by using drugs or sharing his life, and after settling my freebase account and a bit of polite conversation I walked out almost as shattered as that last glimpse of his eyes told me he was over losing a new friend.

 I could still become him according to a recent psychological profile.